-The History of Eat Ice Cream for Breakfast Day
+History of Eat Ice Cream for Breakfast Day

-Eat Ice Cream for Breakfast Day went on to become a day to honor all the children who have or are battling childhood cancer.
-It exploded onto the scene, with thousands of people from all over the world taking part and spreading the message to thousands more.
+Eat Ice Cream for Breakfast Day went on to become a day to honor all of the children who have battled or are battling childhood cancer.
+It didn’t take long for the day to explode onto the scene, with thousands of people from all over the world taking part and spreading the message to thousands more.

 How To Celebrate Eat Ice Cream for Breakfast Day

-If you’re not into ice cream, or would like to promote this good cause in other ways, why not look for local hospitals and health care centres who are need of donations, as they help parents and children fight this terrible disease?
-Hundreds of children every year benefit from the efforts of this hospital, and putting together an Ice Cream For Breakfast Social can help raise spirits and morale.
+For those who are not into ice cream or would like to promote this good cause in other ways, why not look for local hospitals and healthcare centers that are in need of donations, as they help parents and children fight this terrible disease?
+Certainly, many dollars are needed to research and develop cures for the various cancers that affect children in particular.